 - 3 eggs

-- Place all ingredients in high-speed blender and blend until smooth.
+- Place all ingredients in high-speed blender and blend on high until smooth.

 - Waffle maker